10 Famous Sonic Branding Examples: The Science of Audio

 Setting the Scale

-This audio logo sets the scale of the product.
+This audio logo sets the product’s scale.
 It tells the audience, “You are about to see something huge.”
 It would be inappropriate for a YouTube vlog, but it is perfect for a Hollywood blockbuster.

 It illustrates the importance of Contextual Fit.
 Your sonic brand must match the scale of your delivery.
 A freelance accountant should not have a Hans Zimmer-style orchestral explosion as their podcast intro; it signals a mismatch in expectations.